How to Transform Data in Excel? Ultimate Guide

 How to transform into numeric data in Excel?

 Sometimes, data in Excel is textual, which can lead to some problems.
 Fixing this is easy enough.
-You should select the cells and click on the icon to select the conversion option to get started.
+You should select the cells and click on the diamond icon with an exclamation mark to select the conversion option to get started.
 You can perform such actions if this button is not available.

 You should select the column where this problem occurs (if you don’t want to convert the entire column, you can select multiple cells instead).